Most teams don't have a performance problem.

 What's Actually Happening?

+Most organizations aren't struggling because their people lack skill or commitment.
+The elephants in the room are visible.
 Some people are naming them, some are ignoring them, and others don't see them at all.
 But they are there.

-So what's missing is a clear pathway to address them without letting them take over.
+What's missing is a clear pathway to address them without letting them take over.

 Between unexamined assumptions and communication defaults nobody consciously chose, with gaps between who people are versus who they perform at work, tensions get personalized instead of addressed.

-What's usually in the way is not going to get resolved through more vocabulary or a deeper understanding of historical frameworks.
-People might leave those experiences more informed, but more often they leave feeling hurt, angry, or confused.
-Having more language but no real shift in how people listen, communicate, or share space with one another does not equip teams with the respectful collaboration needed for prime efficiency.
+"What's usually in the way is not going to get resolved through more vocabulary or a deeper understanding of historical frameworks.
+People might leave those experiences more informed, but more often they leave feeling hurt, angry, or confused."

 "In the Room" is a three-day immersive organizational intervention facilitated by Jenni Graham.